Mitglieder

 Contact: thor2525@gmail.com

-Silke Oldenburg is a Senior Lecturer in Social Anthropology at the University of Basel, Switzerland.
+Silke Oldenburg is a Senior Researcher in Social Anthropology at the Geneva Graduate Institute, Switzerland.
 She is the PI of the research project “Space, Agency and Climate Change in a Contested Urban Landscape: Exploring Urban Environmental Futures in Cartagena de Indias, Colombia”, funded by the Leading House of the Latin American Region, Switzerland.
 She integrates critical urban theory approaches with political ecology and is passionate about the untold stories within environmental politics.
 Her recent ethnographic focus is on wetlands and the entanglements of race, ecology and socio-spatial inequalities in mangrove restoration in Cartagena de Indias, a city on the Colombian Caribbean coast.

 Research interests: environmental justice, climate coloniality, infrastructures and social belonging, mangroves/ wetlands